Summertime in Sugar Land, TX can be excruciatingly hot, but that doesn’t mean that you should always stay indoors in the air conditioning.

 If you wear clothing that doesn’t allow your sweat to evaporate or that absorbs more of the sun’s heat, you can quickly become overheated and dehydrated.
 You should wear loose clothing in light colors, as well as a hat, sunglasses and sunscreen.
 You may also want to pack some lip balm so that your lips don’t dry out as the day goes on.

-If you think you are severely dehydrated, you might need to visit your nearest emergency room.
+If you think you are severely dehydrated, you might need to visit your nearest emergency room in Sugar Land, TX.
 Your symptoms may include a fever of over 101°F, vomiting, confusion or weakness.
 Just because the temperature in Sugar Land is on the rise, doesn’t mean that you can’t enjoy all that the city has to offer.
 By following these wise tips, you can avoid dehydration while still taking part in all of the summer fun.